 4. Strengthening the evidence base

 To build analytical knowledge on relevant disability-related themes, ESCAP also produces a series of working papers.
 Thus far, a paper on the costs of exclusion of persons with disabilities has been completed.
 Working papers on women with disabilities and youth with disabilities will also be made available.

 5. Promoting accessibility for all

 Accessibility of the physical environment, public transport, knowledge, information and communication is a precondition for persons with disabilities to fulfil their rights in an inclusive society, as indicated in Goal 3 of the Incheon Strategy.
 ESCAP organized two workshops in 2014 and 2015 in China to share technical knowledge on how to implement universal design-based accessibility among policy makers on disability, infrastructure design and ICT.
-The publication, “Accessibility for All: Good practices of accessibility in Asia and the Pacific to promote disability-inclusive development” provides a summary of good practices gained from these workshops.
+The publication, “Accessibility for All: Good practices of accessibility in Asia and the Pacific to promote disability-inclusive development” provides a summary of good practices gained from the workshops and other sources.
 ESCAP has also published Disability Inclusive Meetings: An Operational Guide providing meeting organizers with step-by-step, comprehensive advice for the planning of disability-inclusive meetings.

 6. Promoting disability-inclusive disaster risk reduction and management